Sam Mantom: Walsall

 Mantom suffered a knee injury during pre–season training and was sidelined for several of the opening weeks of the 2014–15 season.
 He eventually made his first appearance of the season as a late substitute in Walsall's 1–0 defeat against Crawley on 21 October 2014.
 However, a recurrence of Mantom's original injury saw him undergo knee surgery in January 2015.

 Scunthorpe United

 In June 2016, he signed for League One side Scunthorpe United on a free transfer signing a three-year contract, after turning down a new deal at Walsall.
 He scored his first goal for Scunthorpe against Chesterfield on 22 October 2016.

 Southend United

 In June 2018, Mantom signed for League One side Southend United for an undisclosed fee.

 Rushall Olympic

 Mantom signed for Southern League Premier Division Central side Rushall Olympic on 16 October 2020.

 Hemel Hempstead

 Mantom signed for National League South side Hemel Hempstead Town on 27 November 2020.

 Rushall Olympic return

 In June 2022, Mantom returned to Rushall Olympic.

+In December 2024, following the sacking of manager Adam Stevens, Mantom became player-coach on an interim basis.
+Following the permanent appointment of interim manager Richard Sneekes, he stayed on in the role on a permanent basis.